instructure/canvas-lms/doc/api/lti_window_post_message.md

 with this target origin are sent to the `post_message_forwarding` frame, which is a sibling frame to the tool.
 For now, tools are also still allowed to send this message directly to the parent window and use the wildcard `*` origin, although this does not conform to the spec.

-All LTI login and launch requests include the `lti_storage_target` parameter, which signals to the tool which frame should receive these messages.
-The default value is `_parent`, which means messages should be sent to `window.parent`.
+Support for this API is signalled using the `lti_storage_target` parameter, which is included in the LTI 1.3 login and launch requests.
+If this parameter absent, tools should use cookies instead of trying to use this postMessage.
+The default value for this parameter is `_parent`, which means messages should be sent to `window.parent`.
 When the value is something else (like `post_message_forwarding`), the tool should send message to the frame with that name present at `window.parent.frames[lti_storage_target]`.

 **Note:** When a tool is launched from within an active RCE (Rich Content Editor) this sibling